-2. Making inferences about the relationship between disability and employment outcomes is difficult because the term disability is so broad.

-- 3. One of the most controversial aspects of the ADA is the provision that requires employers to make reasonable accommodations for people with psychiatric disabilities. - 4.
+- 2. Making inferences about the relationship between disability and employment outcomes is difficult because the term disability is so broad. - 3.
+One of the most controversial aspects of the ADA is the provision that requires employers to make reasonable accommodations for people with psychiatric disabilities. - 4.
 The impact of disabilities on employment outcomes has been explored from a variety of perspectives. - a.
 On the one hand, a review of the evidence suggests that workers with disabilities receive higher performance evaluations, whether or not the evaluations would be considered objective. - b.
 This same review found that despite these higher performance ratings, individuals with disabilities tend to encounter lower performance expectations and are less likely to be hired. - c.
-Several studies have examined participants who received resumes that were identical, except that some mentioned a disability. - d.
-The resumes that mentioned mental illness or a physical disability were associated with much lower ratings for perceived employability, especially in jobs requiring a great deal of personal contact with the public. - e.
-Contrast these selection-oriented results with studies showing that the accomplishments of those with disabilities are often rates as more impressive than the same accomplishments of people without disabilities.
+Negative employment situations are prevalent for individuals with mental disabilities, and there is some evidence to suggest mental disabilities may impair performance more than physical disabilities. - 5.
+In sum, the treatment of the disabled workforce has long been problematic, but the recognition of the talents and abilities of disabled individuals has made a difference toward reducing workplace discrimination. - In addition, continuing technology and workplace advancements have greatly increased the scope of available jobs for those with all types of disabilities. - F. Other Biographical Characteristics: Tenure, Religion, Sexual Orientation and Gender Identity, and Cultural Identity

-- F. Other Biographical Characteristics: Tenure, Religion, Sexual Orientation, and Gender Identity. - 1.
-Tenure.
+- 1. Tenure.
 Except for gender and racial differences, few issues are more subject to misconceptions and speculations than the impact of seniority on job performance. - a.
 If we define seniority as time on a particular job, the most recent evidence demonstrates a positive relationship between seniority and job productivity. - b.
 So tenure, expressed as work experience, appears to be a good predictor of employee productivity. - c.
 Studies consistently show seniority to be negatively related to absenteeism. - d.
 Tenure is also a potent variable in explaining turnover. - 2.
-Religion, Perhaps the greatest religious diversity issue in the United States today revolves around Islam. - a.
-Nearly four in ten U.S. adults admit they harbor negative feelings or prejudices toward U.S. Muslims, and 52 percent believe U.S. Muslims are not respectful of women. - b.
+Religion.
+Perhaps the greatest religious diversity issue in the United States today revolves around Islam. - a.
+There are nearly 2 million Muslims in the United States, and across the world Islam is one of the most popular religions.
+Yet, there is evidence that people are discriminated against for their Islamic faith.

+- b.
 Faith can be an employment issue when religious beliefs prohibit or encourage certain behaviors. - 3.
 Sexual Orientation and Gender Identity. - a.
 Employees differ widely in their treatment of sexual orientation. - b.
-Federal law does not prohibit discrimination against employees based on sexual orientation, though many states and municipalities do. - Many organizations have implemented policies and procedures protecting employees on the basis of sexual orientation, and some companies have put policies in place to protect transgender employees.
+Federal law does not prohibit discrimination against employees based on sexual orientation, though many states and municipalities do. - c.
+Many organizations have implemented policies and procedures protecting employees on the basis of sexual orientation. - 4.
+Cultural Identity. - a.
+Many people carry a strong cultural identity, a link with the culture of family ancestry or youth that lasts a lifetime, no matter where the individual may live in the world. - b.
+People choose their cultural identity, and also how closely they observe the norms of that culture. - c.
+Cultural norms influence the workplace.
+Organizations must adapt. - d.
+Today's global companies do well to understand and respect the cultural identities of their employees, both as groups and as individuals.